-Kevin Dunn is the Dean of the School of Social Science and Psychology and Professor in Human Geography and Urban Studies.
+Kevin Dunn is the Pro Vice-Chancellor Research and Professor in Human Geography and Urban Studies in the School of Social Sciences, University of Western Sydney University.
 He commenced this position at WSU in May 2008.
 He was formerly at the University of NSW (1995-2008), and the University of Newcastle (1991-1995).

 His areas of research include: immigration and settlement; Islam in Australia; the geographies of racism; and local government and multiculturalism.
-He teaches cultural and social geography, migration and urban studies.
-Recent books include Landscapes: Ways of Imagining the World (2003) and Introducing Human Geography: Globalisation, Difference and Inequality (2000).
+He has taught cultural and social geography, migration and urban studies.
+Recent books include Cyber Racism and Community Resilience (Palgrave Macmillan, Basingstoke 2017), Landscapes: Ways of Imagining the World (2003) and Introducing Human Geography: Globalisation, Difference and Inequality (2000).